klmcwhirter/envycontrol/V4_Roadmap.md

 * Add customizable envycontrol rules for state transitions between Optimus modes
   * this should allow users to add / remove files to change / delete instead of them being hard coded
   * allow for elegant per-display-manager customizations via separate dir per display-manager
+  * envycontrol rules files to use paths to templates - allows to easily remap for other display-manager
   * [#145 - Runit?](https://github.com/bayasdev/envycontrol/issues/145) - eliminates the need for [ToneyFoxxy's](https://github.com/ToneyFoxxy/ToneyFoxxy-EnvyControl-Without-SystemD) cusomizations
   * [#141 - Please make it init agnostic](https://github.com/bayasdev/envycontrol/issues/141)
 * [#113 - nvidia only mode by integrating with NVX](https://github.com/bayasdev/envycontrol/issues/113)